QarmenSanDiego/QarmenSanDiego/README.md

 - ⌖ Bonjour, I’m @QarmenSanDiego.
-- ⌖ How to reach me Qarmen.SanDiego@gmail.com.
+- ⌖ How to reach me: Qarmen.SanDiego@gmail.com.

 <!---
 QarmenSanDiego/QarmenSanDiego is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.